-In considering the Deery Brothers' request, Council considered the following options:
+In response to the Deery Brothers request, staff provided the following options to Council:

-Option 1.
-Retain Status Quo - leave the standards as they are.

-Option 2.
-Amend the standards to:

-- Allow typical sales display light levels (15-foot candles average) in all auto display areas (no dazzle or highlight levels) - b.
+- Option 1.
+Retain Status Quo leave the standards as they are. - Option 2.
+Amend the standards to: - a.
+Allow typical sales display light levels (15-foot candles average) in all auto display areas (no dazzle or highlight levels) - b.
 Retain lower lighting levels of code in all non-display parking areas - c.
 Require glare shield requirements for all lights - d.
 Require security lighting levels in all areas after 10:00 p.m.
 (2 foot candles average)